Kyle Mack

 Kyle Alan Mack (born July 6, 1997) is an American snowboarder from West Bloomfield, Michigan, who specializes both Slopestyle and Big Air.
 On March 4, 2016, he won the US Open Men's Slopestyle final.

 At the 2018 Pyeongchang Winter Olympics, he won the silver medal in the Men's Big Air final.

 Career

+Mack was born in Royal Oak, Michigan but lists his hometown as West Bloomfield.
 Mack's career began at the age of three, as he would ride down the driveway after every snowfall.
+His parents attempted to make it tradition to go skiing every weekend, but Mack had an aversion to the skis, stating "I hated skiing.
+I didn't like it.
+I took a couple hard crashes.
+Apparently, I threw a bunch of tantrums and never wanted to get on skis," prompting his father to put him on a snowboard.
 At five, he began regularly riding Alpine Valley; he would never leave regardless of the weather conditions.
 His dedication caused Burton Snowboards to notice him at the age of seven, resulting in sponsorship.
 In 2010, he placed first in the Burton Open Junior Jam which skyrocketed him to new heights.

+He attended Brother Rice High School in Birmingham, Michigan, but missed too many days of school traveling for competitions that he transferred to Pontiac High School where he took online classes and graduated.

 In 2011, he was invited to join the US Snowboarding Team.
-Over the next several years, endless competitions and traveling of the world followed his massive achievements.
 He has competed in several countries' Open competitions, multiple Dew Tours, and many Grand Prix.
 He won a bronze medal in both big air and Slopestyle at the FIS Freestyle Ski and Snowboarding World Championships 2015, behind Roope Tonteri and Darcy Sharpe.
 In 2016, he placed second at the Los Angeles stop of the Air & Style tour.
 On March 4, 2016, he placed first at the US Open in Men's Slopestyle.

+At the 2018 Pyeongchang Winter Olympics, he won the silver medal in the Men's Big Air final.